citp/privacy-policy-historical/v/vs/vsc/vsco.co.md

 >         1 (510) 545-3844
 >

-> Please note that we do not offer phone support, but if you have questions regarding our products or your order, please visit our [Support page](http://support.vsco.co/), or you may contact our Support team at [support@vsco.co](mailto:support@vsco.co).
+> Please note that we do not offer phone support, but if you have questions regarding our products or your order, please visit our [Support page](http://support.vsco.co/), or you may contact our Support team [here](https://support.vsco.co/hc/en-us/requests/new).

 #### 8\.
 CHANGES TO OUR PRIVACY POLICY